Code-Institute-Submissions/moscarellar-ci-5/README.md

 - [W3C Markup Validator](https://validator.w3.org/)
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)

-## Testing of implemented User Stories from User Experience (UX) section
+## Testing

-Testing Plan:

-### 1. User authentication/authorisation & Navigation
+## User authentication/authorisation & Navigation
 User authentication/authorisation & Navigation

-Test cases:
+### Test cases
-Verify that only authenticated users can access protected pages Verify that unauthenticated users are redirected to the login page Verify that user credentials are correctly validated Testing actions:
+- Verify that only authenticated users can access protected pages
+- Verify that unauthenticated users are redirected to the login page
+- Verify that user credentials are correctly validated

+### Testing actions
-Attempt to access protected pages as an unauthenticated user Attempt to access protected pages as an authenticated user with invalid credentials Attempt to access protected pages as an authenticated user with valid credentials Expected results:
+- Attempt to access protected pages as an unauthenticated user
+- Attempt to access protected pages as an authenticated user with invalid credentials
+- Attempt to access protected pages as an authenticated user with valid credentials

+### Expected results
-Unauthenticated users should be redirected to the login page Users with invalid credentials should be denied access Users with valid credentials should be granted access
+- Unauthenticated users should be redirected to the login page
+- Users with invalid credentials should be denied access
+- Users with valid credentials should be granted access

-### 2. Main Feed functionality
+## Main Feed functionality
 Main Feed functionality

-Test cases:
+### Test cases
-Verify that posts are displayed in reverse chronological order Verify that posts are displayed with the correct author and timestamp Testing actions:
+- Verify that posts are displayed in reverse chronological order
+- Verify that posts are displayed with the correct author and timestamp

+### Testing actions
-Create multiple posts with different authors and timestamps Verify that posts are displayed in the correct order Expected results:
+- Create multiple posts with different authors and timestamps
+- Verify that posts are displayed in the correct order

+### Expected results
-Posts should be displayed in reverse chronological order Posts should be displayed with the correct author and timestamp
+- Posts should be displayed in reverse chronological order
+- Posts should be displayed with the correct author and timestamp

-### 3. Adding a post
+## Adding a post
 Adding a post

-Test cases:
+### Test cases
-Verify that only authenticated users can add posts Verify that new posts are displayed on the main feed Testing actions:
+- Verify that only authenticated users can add posts
+- Verify that new posts are displayed on the main feed

+### Testing actions
-Attempt to add a post as an unauthenticated user Attempt to add a post as an authenticated user Expected results:
+- Attempt to add a post as an unauthenticated user
+- Attempt to add a post as an authenticated user

+### Expected results
-Unauthenticated users should be denied access to the "Add Post" page Authenticated users should be able to add posts, which should then be displayed on the main feed
+- Unauthenticated users should be denied access to the "Add Post" page
+- Authenticated users should be able to add posts, which should then be displayed on the main feed

-### 4. Post page functionality
+## Post page functionality
 Post page functionality

-Test cases:
+### Test cases
-Verify that users can view individual posts
+- Verify that users can view individual posts
-Verify that users can like and comment on posts Testing actions:
+- Verify that users can like and comment on posts

+### Testing actions
-Click on a post from the main feed to view the post page Attempt to like and comment on the post
+- Click on a post from the main feed to view the post page
+- Attempt to like and comment on the post

-Expected results:
+### Expected results
-Users should be able to view individual posts
+- Users should be able to view individual posts
-Users should be able to like and comment on posts
+- Users should be able to like and comment on posts

-### 5. Profile page functionality
+## Profile page functionality
 Profile page functionality

-Test cases:
+### Test cases
-Verify that users can view their own profile page Verify that users can view other users' profile pages Testing actions:
+- Verify that users can view their own profile page
+- Verify that users can view other users' profile pages

+### Testing actions
-Navigate to the user's own profile page
+- Navigate to the user's own profile page
-Navigate to another user's profile page
+- Navigate to another user's profile page

-Expected results:
+### Expected results
-Users should be able to view their own profile page Users should be able to view other users' profile pages.
+- Users should be able to view their own profile page
+- Users should be able to view other users' profile pages

+## Todo List funcionality
+Todo List functionality

+### Test cases
+- Verify that users can check their todo list
+- Verify that users can add, create a todo
+- Verify that users can delete a todo
+- Verify that users can update a todo
+- Verify that users can filter todos as per state of completed

+### Testing actions
+- Navigate to the user's todo list
+- Click over a todo, or edit button
+- Perform delete of a todo
+- Filter todos as completed, all or completed

+### Expected results
+- Users should be able to view their todo list
+- Users should be able to perform CRUD actions

 # Deployment